breadyboy749/IT-TechBytes/_posts/GettingStarted/2023-01-02-Getting Started in IT.md

 date:   2023-01-01 22:10:56 -0600
 categories: GettingStarted_Intro
 permalink: /:categories/:title
-excerpt: "Introduction to the series"
+excerpt: "Introduction to the series.
+A collection of articles aimed at helping you gain important IT knowledge to land your first job or just learn some stuff about IT and other technologies!
+picture: "/assets/usb-g1939b3231_1920.jpg"

 ---

 <!--<div style="float: right"><img src="/assets/usb-g1939b3231_1920.jpg" width="400" hspace= "20px" vspace="10px" /></div>-->